apache/parquet-format/Geospatial.md

 This is borrowed from [geometry_types of GeoParquet][geometry-types] except that values in the list are [WKB (ISO-variant) integer codes][wkb-integer-code].
-Table below shows the most common geospatial types and their codes:
+The table below shows the most common geospatial types and their codes:

 | Type               | XY   | XYZ  | XYM  | XYZM |
 | :----------------- | :--- | :--- | :--- | :--- |